Cotton factor: Description

 The factor was a versatile man of business in an agrarian society who performed many different services for the planter in addition to selling his crops.
 He purchased or sold slaves for his client, arranged for the hiring of slaves or the placing of the planter's children in distant schools, gave advice concerning the condition of the market or the advisability of selling or withholding his crop, and bought for his client a large proportion of the plantation supplies.

-Not all factors in the antebellum and Reconstruction era South were cotton factors; some were factors of other commodities.
-In 1858, for example, New Orleans boasted 63 sugar and molasses factors.
-Louisiana produced large amounts of sugar cane, but it probably had an even greater number of cotton factors.